 Simple attention to sleep hygiene can work wonders, if you are having problems sleeping.
 Here are some tips to improve your sleep.

 Birds of a feather stick together.
 Morning larks live with larks; night owls, live with owls.
+You can’t change from a lark to an owl.
+This type of sleep pattern is genetically determined and there are different speeds of body clocks, due to a difference in the length of the pause buttons.
+Generally, in modern society, night owls tend to suffer sleep deprivation more than morning larks.
+Moring larks are the thugs of the sleep world.
 If your partner has a different sleep pattern to you, consideration and planning, will go a long way to allowing each other to sleep well.